jonathanstowe/Audio-Hydrogen/README.md

 I'd also be delighted to hear about anything interesting you do with it.

-Suggestions/patches are welcomed via github at https://github.com/jonathanstowe/Audio-Hydrogen/issues
+Suggestions/patches are welcomed via [github](https://github.com/jonathanstowe/Audio-Hydrogen/issues)

 ## Licence